 Encourage a Healthy Separation of Work and Home Life

 Not feeling motivated can certainly lead to burnout.
 But the other leading cause stems from the inability to get away from work.
 Of course, some employees work from home and others enjoy collecting overtime as compensation for extra hours worked.
 Still, failing to find a healthy balance between work and life outside of work is bound to create burnout in most employees at some point.

 When building office culture, leaders should keep this separation in mind and respect the private lives of all employees once the work day is done.
 Employees should also feel encouraged to take a reprieve from work every now and then, either for a personal day or a week-long vacation.
 These breaks for the day-to-day stresses of work actually benefit employee productivity management in the long-term.

 Of course, every now and then you may have to call an employee after hours for clarification or to change plans on the spot.
 Aside from these litter interruptions, though, compartmentalizing work and life is usually for the best.

 In business performance management, striking the balance between healthy productivity and burnout is challenging.
 As a leader, you want your employees to feel motivated on their own and know what’s expected of them.
 You also want the most work possible to get done, but you know that this will come at a cost of your team’s well-being and long-term success.

 For more advice on how to maximize productivity and minimize burnout, visit Leadership Resources.
 Here you’ll find tools, worksheets, reading material, videos, and more, all designed to improve your leadership abilities and enhance your business.
+At Leadership Resources, our purpose is making the impossible possible through people.
+We aim to do so by helping individuals develop patterns of success that will decrease stress levels and maximize productivity.
 Contact us here to learn more.